bfollek/aoc21/README.md

 #### Todo

 * I resorted to `loop`.
 Maybe use `reduce` instead?
-* The `loop` can be infinite on bad data, i.e. if we never get down to just one diagnostic.
-I feel like I should check for this, and `throw` an exception if it happens.
-Would `reduce` avoid the infinite loop?
-I'd still want to `throw` an exception so it's clear what broke.
+But I need to update the whole diagnostics collection in each pass, not just the next element in the collection.
+This doesn't feel like a fit for `reduce`.

 ### Day 4 -